Bylaws of the Washington State Academy of Sciences

 Section 2.11.
 Remuneration.
-No stated salary shall be paid directors, as such, for their service, but by resolution of the Board of Directors, a fixed sum and expenses of attendance, if any, may be allowed for attendance at each regular or special meeting of such Board; provided, that nothing herein contained shall be construed to preclude any director from serving the corporation in any other capacity and receiving compensation therefore.
+No stated salary shall be paid directors, as such, for their service.
+However, by resolution of the Board of Directors, a fixed sum and expenses of attendance, if any, may be allowed for attendance at each regular or special meeting of such Board provided that nothing herein contained shall be construed to preclude any director from serving the corporation in any other capacity and receiving compensation therefore.

 Section 2.12.
 Loans.
 No loans shall be made by the Academy to any director.

 Section 2.13.
 Removal.
 Any director may be removed at any time, with or without cause, by the affirmative vote of a majority of the members of the Board of Directors.

 Section 3.1.
 Designations.
 The officers of the Academy shall be the President, President Elect, Past President, Secretary, and Treasurer, elected from the membership, with an Assistant Secretary and Assistant Treasurer appointed as the Board may designate.
 The five elected officers shall serve as members of the Board of Directors together with the 12 members elected to the Board.
 The President serves a two-year term.
 A President Elect shall be elected every other year and progress automatically in years 2 and 3 to President and in year 4 to Past President.
-The Secretary and Treasurer shall be elected for 2-year terms each but in alternating years.
-The first election shall include a slate of nominees for President, President Elect, Secretary, and Treasurer, with the first Secretary elected for a 1-year term and the first Treasurer elected for a 2-year term, thereafter progressing to the alternating, 2-year terms.
-The Secretary and Treasurer may be elected for up to three successive, 2-year terms.
+The Secretary and Treasurer shall be elected for two-year terms each but in alternating years.
+The Secretary and Treasurer may be elected for up to three successive, two-year terms.
 In cases where a member of the Board is elected to one of the four offices of the Academy, the President with Board concurrence shall appoint a member of the Academy to serve out the remaining term of that Board member.